I love this story so much.

 So Rebecca and I sit down to eat at a corner barstool area by a window to stare at the comings and goings of the restaurant while gabbing and eating our meal.
 Whilst people watching, we also noticed a woman with a clipboard running around the restaurant talking to people.
-Then we further notice a makeup person as well as someone with a huge microphone.
+Then we further notice a makeup person and someone with a huge microphone.

 I make this all sound so nonchalant.

-I can only speak for myself at this point, but inside I was screaming at the top of my lungs.
-We are basically watching something really cool that not many people get to see and instantly, a million questions start to formulate in my head.
+I can only speak for myself but inside I was screaming at the top of my lungs.
+We are basically watching something really cool that few people get to see and instantly, a million questions formulate in my head.